spec-first/connexion/docs/cookbook.rst

-Connexion Cookbook
+Específico Cookbook
 ==================

-This section aims to be a cookbook of possible solutions for specific use cases of Connexion.
+This section aims to be a cookbook of possible solutions for specific use cases of Específico.

 Wildcard path parameters
 ------------------------